Cutting cannabis cuttings: Tips and tricks for healthy cuttings

 Cutting cannabis cuttings is a popular method among growers that offers many benefits.
 But why exactly should you choose cuttings over seeds?
 Here are some good reasons:

-1. Genetic consistency: cuttings are genetic copies of the mother plant.
-This means that all characteristics - from growth rate to pest resistance to THC content - are identical.
+Genetic consistency Cuttings are genetic copies of the mother plant.
+This means that all characteristics - from growth rate to resistance to pests to THC content - are identical.
 You know exactly what you're getting.

-2. Faster growth cycles: While seeds take several weeks to germinate and become a stable plant, cuttings skip this process.
-They are vigorous from the start and already have a strong root system, resulting in faster growth cycles.
+Faster growth cycles While seeds take several weeks to germinate and become a stable plant, cuttings skip this process.
+They are vigorous right from the start and already have a strong root system, which leads to faster growth cycles.

-4. Easier care: Cuttings are often more robust and hardy than young seedlings.
-They require less intensive care and have a higher survival rate, making them ideal for beginners.
+Easier maintenance Cuttings are often more robust and resilient than young seedlings.
+They require less intensive care and have a higher survival rate, which makes them ideal for beginners.

-5. Controlled quality: With cuttings, you can ensure that your plants are of consistent quality.
-This is especially important if you prefer certain medicinal or high-yielding varieties.
+Controlled quality With cuttings, you can ensure that your plants are of consistent quality.
+This is especially important if you favour certain medicinal or high-yielding varieties.

-Sharp and sterile cutting tools: A sharp scalpel or scissors are ideal.
+Sharp and sterile cutting tool A sharp scalpel or sharp scissors are ideal.
 Sterility is important to avoid infection and disease.
 Clean your tools thoroughly with alcohol before use.

-1. Rooting hormone gel or powder: This aid promotes root formation and increases the chances of success for your cuttings.
+Root hormone gel or powder This aid promotes root formation and increases the chances of success of your cuttings.
 There are various products on the market, choose one that is suitable for cannabis.

-2. Cultivation soil or rockwool cubes: A good substrate is crucial for the growth of cuttings.
+Cultivation soil or rockwool cubes A good substrate is crucial for the growth of the cuttings.
 Cultivation soil and rockwool cubes provide a stable base and support root development.

-3. Small greenhouse or propagation tray with transparent cover: High humidity and a controlled environment are essential for the first few weeks of the cuttings.
+Small greenhouse or propagation tray with transparent cover High humidity and a controlled environment are essential for the first few weeks of the cuttings.
 A small greenhouse or propagation tray helps to create the ideal microclimate.

-4. Spray bottle with water: The cuttings need regular moisture to prevent them from drying out.
+Spray bottle with water The cuttings need regular moisture to prevent them from drying out.
 A spray bottle is handy for lightly moistening the leaves and increasing the humidity.

 With these materials, you are well equipped to cut and grow healthy and strong cannabis cuttings.
 Prepare everything carefully to achieve the best results.